miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 Present the benefits of building a server, client, desktop, or *hybrid*[^hybrid] app.

+Explain how the options available in the standard [Build Application](https://developer.4d.com/docs/Desktop/building/) tool are just a subset of what is possible using the more comprehensive [`BUILD APPLICATION`](https://doc.4d.com/4Dv19/4D/19.5/BUILD-APPLICATION.301-6137056.en.html) command.

 [^hybrid]: An app merged with *4D Volume Desktop* that intially launches as a desktop app instead of a client app that automatically connecting to a peer server.
 The startup project can execute with or without a local database. (v18 or later)